Spay and Neuter in Port St. Lucie, FL

 An important way to improve your pet’s quality of life and their relationship with your family is to have them spayed or neutered.
 Dogs and cats can have health and behavioral problems as a result of the hormones their bodies produce.
 Removing the organs that produce these hormones not only prevents pregnancies; it also helps to prevent future illnesses and other issues.
 We believe that prevention is the best medicine for every pet in Port St. Lucie.
 Call (772) 337-8570 to learn more about spay and neuter at our Port St. Lucie animal hospital!

 Spaying and Neutering Can Save Lives, Too

 Many parts of the US have an animal overpopulation problem.
 When stray animals reproduce, their numbers grow rapidly, which causes shelter overcrowding.
 Furthermore, not all shelter animals are able to find homes, and millions of animals must be humanely euthanized every year.
-Spaying and neutering keep populations under control, which in turn eases the burden on shelters and helps more animals get adopted.
+Spay and neuter surgeries keep populations under control, which in turn eases the burden on shelters and helps more animals get adopted.